tomjoht/learnapidoc/_docs/introduction_to_rest_apis/docapis_what_is_a_rest_api.md

 ## REST is a style, not a standard

-Like SOAP, REST (REpresentational State Transfer) uses HTTP as the transport protocol for the message requests and responses.
+Like SOAP, REST (Representational State Transfer) uses HTTP as the transport protocol for the message requests and responses.
 However, unlike SOAP, REST is an architectural style, not a standard protocol.
 This is why REST APIs are sometimes called _RESTful_ APIs &mdash; REST is a general style that the API follows.

 A RESTful API might not follow all of the official characteristics of REST as outlined by [Dr. Roy Fielding](https://en.wikipedia.org/wiki/Roy_Fielding), who first described the model.
 Hence these APIs are "RESTful" or "REST-like."
 (Some developers insist on using the term "RESTful" when the API doesn't fulfill all the characteristics of REST, but most people just refer to them as "REST APIs" regardless.)